prestonyun/HandwritingRecognition/README.md

 This makes our data invariant under rotation, translation, and scaling.
 Therefore, it does not matter where the character is drawn, how big/small it is drawn, or even if it is drawn upside down - the program should be able to recognize it (see 2).

-Finally, each drawn character is passed to memory along with a label, and subsequent characters are compared.
+Each drawn character is passed to memory along with a label, and subsequent characters are compared.
 Upon recollection, the program displays which character in memory is a closest match, along with its confidence.

 1) Arathorn, D., 2002.
 Map-seeking circuits in visual cognition.
 Stanford, Calif.: Stanford University Press.